-11.4 Checking the PV System for Ground Faults
+11.3 Checking the PV System for Ground Faults

-A ground fault may be present if the inverter beeps, the red LED lights up and the event numbers 3501, 3601 or 3701 are being displayed in the Results menu on the inverter user interface.
+If the red LED is glowing and the event number 3501, 3601 or 3701 is being displayed in the Results menu on the inverter user interface, there may be a ground fault present.
 The electrical insulation from the PV system to ground is defective or insufficient.